Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: Abstract

 \section{Abstract}

 The driven-dissipative many-body problem remains one of the most challenging unsolved problems in quantum mechanics.
 The advent of quantum computers may provide a unique platform for efficiently simulating such driven-dissipative systems.
-But there are many choices for how one engineers the reservoir.
+But there are many choices for how one can engineer the reservoir.
 One can simply employ ancilla qubits to act as a reservoir and then digitally simulate them via algorithmic cooling.
-A more attractive approach, which allows one to simulate an infinite reservoir, is to integrate out the bath degrees of freedom and describe the driven-dissipative system via a master equation.
-But how accurate is this for a fermionic bath?
-In this work, we use the exact solution for a noninteracting driven-dissipative system to benchmark the accuracy of this master-equation formalism.
-Such a master equation can be directly implemented on a quantum computer.
-The Kraus map required to do this enables us to create a quantum circuit that reproduces the dissipative dynamics.
-Because partial resets are not available in current quantum hardware, we simulate only the simplest example of such a Kraus map on an IBM machine, which can be simulated exactly without requiring any resets.
-The simulations are in excellent agreement with the exact results.
+A more attractive approach, which allows one to simulate an infinite reservoir, is to integrate out the bath degrees of freedom and describe the driven-dissipative system via a master equation, that can also be simulated on a quantum computer.
+In this work, we consider the particular case of non-interacting electrons on a lattice driven by an electric field and coupled to a fermionic thermostat.
+Then, we provide two different quantum circuits: the first one reconstructs the full dynamics of the system using Trotter steps, while the second one dissipatively prepares the final non-equilibrium steady state in a single step.
+We run both circuits on the IBM quantum experience.
+For circuit (i), we achieved up to 5 Trotter steps.
+When partial resets become available on quantum computers, we expect that the maximum simulation time can be significantly increased.
+The methods developed here suggest generalizations that can be applied to simulating interacting driven-dissipative systems.